Effective Treatment For Herniated and Slipped Discs

 We recommend this endoscopic discetomy for patients with lumbar or cervical disc herniations, tears or significant bulges.
 Patients experiencing radiculitis (pain and/or numbness into the extremity), radiculopathy or persistent lower back or buttock pain for more that 8-12 weeks may be a candidate for this procedure.
 If a patient’s condition is unresponsive to conservative treatments such as: acupuncture, chiropractic, medication or physical therapy they may benefit from this procedure.

 What are the advantages of using endoscopic discectomy?

-The major advantage of using endoscopic disectomy is the low risk it carries.
+The major advantage of using endoscopic discectomy is the low risk it carries.
 This is an outpatient procedure that is effective in removing the damaged disc material leaving the healthy disc material intact.
 Unlike, major back surgery, there is no disruption of the muscles, bone, nerves or joint.
-Since a small probe is inserted through the muscle there is virtually no scarring in or around the nerves and the patient is usually active and waling around the next day.
+Since a small probe is inserted through the muscle there is virtually no scarring in or around the nerves and the patient is usually active and walking around the next day.